 - If one cannot risk oneself, then one is simply incapable of giving.
 And, after all, one can give freedom only by setting someone free.

-- Our dehumanisation of the Negro then is indivisible from our dehumanisation of ourselves; the loss of our own identity is the price we pay for our annulment of his.
+- Our dehumanisation of the black people then is indivisible from our dehumanisation of ourselves; the loss of our own identity is the price we pay for our annulment of his.

 - The miracle is that some have stepped out of the rags of the Republic's definition to assume the great burden and glory of their humanity and their responsibility for one another.